eneliviu/drf-backend-api/README.md

 * Facilitate the upload, storage, and association of images with specific trips.
 * Allow users to filter and search for trips based on various criteria, such as destination, travel dates, and user preferences.

-### **Interactive Map:**
-* Show trip locations on a Leaflet map with markers.
-* Connect map markers to trip details and photo galleries.
+### **Support for Location Mapping:**
+* Provide trip locations as coordinates (Lat, Lon) for potentially mapping the trip itineraries

 ### **Engaging Social Features:**
 * Empower users to connect with other travelers by following other users.
 * Enable users to express their interest in trips by liking posts.
-* Potentially facilitate user-to-user communication and collaboration within the context of shared trips.

-### **Interactive Map:**
-* Show trip locations on a Leaflet map with markers.
-* Connect map markers to trip details and photo galleries.

-### **User Testimonials:**
-* Submit testimonials on site experiences, pending admin approval.

 ### **Well-Defined API:**
 * The API adheres to RESTful principles and provides clear and concise documentation for developers.
-* Includes comprehensive API documentation generated using tools like Swagger or OpenAPI.
+* Includes comprehensive API documentation generated using tools like Swagger-UI and Redoc
 * Provides a smooth user experience by handling errors gracefully and delivering helpful messages.

 More details about the API are provided in the [Usage and Screenshots](#usage-and-screenshots) section.